function1/twitter-portlet-maven-demo/README.markdown

 # Use Maven to create a WCI Portlet

-This is an example of how Maven can be used to help manage jar dependencies to develop a WIC Portlet.
+This is an example of how Maven can be used to help manage jar dependencies to develop a WCI Portlet.
 This portlet displays a few of your most recent tweets from Twitter.
 Please see the the [Everything Maven Part 2 - Twitter Portlet](http://www.function1.com/2010/03/everything-maven-part-2-twitter-portlet/) article for more detail.